 When they were first launched, CARIUMA shoes were only available online only.
 More recently, I was pleased to read that you can now find them at Selfridges, Farfetch, Berrics, Lane Crawford, and Level Shoes.

 What good is a sustainable shoe if only one country can access it?
 I was happy to find that every CARIUMA shoe is available on their website for shipment to 49 countries worldwide.

 Are Cariuma Sneakers Available on Amazon?

 No, unfortunately their shoes are not available on Amazon.
-However, this might be for the better considering that doing so would definitely negate their carbon neutral shipping methods.
+However, I think this might be for the better considering that doing so would definitely negate their carbon neutral shipping methods.

 Cariuma Promotions & Discounts

-Depending on the country and desired speed of delivery, you can expect to pay anywhere from $0 to $4.95 per shoe with DHL Express.
+Depending on the country and your preferred speed of delivery, you can expect to pay anywhere from $0 to $5 per shoe with DHL Express.
 Most shipments are expected to be delivered within 2-10 business days, depending on your location.

-Both returns and exchanges will be accepted within 30 days of purchase provided that the sneakers are visibly unworn, unwashed, and in their original packaging.
+Both returns and exchanges are accepted within 60 days of purchase—but you’ll need to make sure the sneakers are visibly unworn, unwashed, and in their original packaging.
 Return methods vary based on your location.